Why Does My Dog Growl When I Take Something Away?

 Topic

-Fear and aggression content needs a safety-first frame.
-The goal is to reduce risk, identify triggers, protect people and dogs, and avoid suppressing warnings like growling.
+Fear and aggression are places to slow down first.
+The goal is to reduce risk, protect people and dogs, and avoid suppressing warnings like growling.

 Growling, snapping, guarding, lunging, and sudden aggressive displays are not moments to prove dominance or force trust.
 They are information about stress, distance, pain, fear, conflict, or a resource the dog is trying to protect.